-Should you buy the Fitbit Inspire 2 or the Fitbit Charge 4?
+Fitbit Inspire 2 vs. Fitbit Charge 4: Which should you buy?

 - Shorter battery life

-The Fitbit Inspire 2 is one of the newest releases from the company.
+The Fitbit Inspire 2 is one of the company's latest trackers.
 It's been improved to offer the new Active Zone Minutes feature, 10 days of battery life, additional exercise modes, and an enhanced design that's both slim and stylish.

 - Activity/sleep tracking